F5Networks/f5-openstack-heat-plugins/docs/index.rst

 Overview
 --------
 This repository houses all of F5®'s `Openstack Heat <https://wiki.openstack.org/wiki/Heat>`__ resource plugins.
-F5®'s Heat plugins can be used to orchestrate BIG-IP® services in your OpenStack environment.
+F5's Heat plugins can be used to orchestrate BIG-IP® LTM® services in your OpenStack environment.

 Releases and Versions
 ---------------------
 The current release, v |release|, supports the OpenStack |openstack| release.

-Please see `F5® OpenStack Releases, Versioning, and Support Matrix <http://f5-openstack-docs.readthedocs.org/en/latest/releases_and_versioning.html>`_ for additional information about F5®'s OpenStack plugins, versioning, and BIG-IP® compatibility.
+Please see `F5 OpenStack Releases, Versioning, and Support Matrix <http://f5-openstack-docs.readthedocs.org/en/latest/releases_and_versioning.html>`_ for additional information about F5's OpenStack plugins, versioning, and BIG-IP compatibility.

 Before You Begin
 ----------------

 Before you begin, please note the following:

-* The F5® Heat plugins must be installed on the same machine as the Heat engine service in your stack.
+* The F5 Heat plugins must be installed on the same machine as the Heat engine service in your stack.
 * You may need to use ``sudo`` to execute some of the installation and/or configuration commands.
 * You will need to install the Python tool ``pip`` on your machine.

     .. code-block:: shell

+        $ yum install python-pip \\ CentOS
         $ apt-get install python-pip \\ Ubuntu
-        $ yum install python-pip \\ CentOS

 * If you are installing a pre-release version of the package with pip, you will need to use the ``--pre`` option.